ChefDaddyJay/pitch-and-fix-hackathon/notes.md

   - Refund/Return Policy and Warranty are displayed in `Accordion`s
 - Split `UtilComponents` into `Accordion`, `LayoutComponents`, and `FormComponents`

+# Commit 23 - "Final draft" - 05/05/25

+- Fixed and removed unnecessary imports
+- Stopped exports from `page.tsx` files to comply with NextJS standards
+- `RefundPolicy` and `Warranty` are now located in `/ui/Policies`
+- `fetchFilteredProducts` is no longer case sensitive
+- Dynamic styling of `ColorBlock` and `Hero` bcakgrounds moved to style tags to prevent conflicts with TailwindCSS
+- Navbar dropdown is now hidden instead of invisible on larger screens

 ## Bug Notes

 [x] Product cards should display a rating, not just the number of ratings